Employment

 Duties and Responsibilities

-● Facilitate prospective donor cultivation and solicitation to meet or exceed Auction sponsorship goals, Fund-A-Need and attendance goals.
+- Support major fundraising events and initiatives, including our annual gala, by facilitating donor cultivation and solicitation to meet or exceed sponsorship, Fund-A-Need, and attendance goals.

-● Coordinate with the Director of Communications and Advancement team to provide statistics, student outcomes, alumnae stories, and other information needed for donor communications, stewardship, social media and the website.
+- Collaborate with the Director of Communications and Director of Admissions to supply data, student outcomes, alumnae stories, and other content needed for donor communications, stewardship, social media, and website updates.

-● Manage Advancement Services Coordinator, Manager of Special Events/Admissions Associate and Manager of Alumnae Engagement.
+- Oversee advancement operations and staff, including supervision of the Advancement Assistant-Database Manager, Manager of Special Events/Admissions Associate, and Manager of Alumnae Engagement.

 Desired Qualifications:

-● Bachelor’s degree required, with a minimum of 7 years of advancement experience.
+- Bachelor’s degree required, with a minimum of 5-7 years of development experience.

-● Demonstrated skill in gift solicitation of leadership gifts of $1,000 and above.
+- Demonstrated success in soliciting leadership-level gifts of $1,000 and above.

 Compensation: